Case Transfer Criteria and Procedures

 • The region in which a parent and/or his ancestors resided should be determined if a parent states that they may be enrolled in a tribe but does not know for certain which one.

 • Heritage cases cannot be transferred.
-In a heritage case, a parent is enrolled with his/her tribe but the child does not meet the enrollment criteria of the tribe.
+In a heritage case, a parent is enrolled with their tribe but the child does not meet the enrollment criteria of the tribe.

 Commercially Sexually Exploited Child (CSEC) Unit